You are here

 Low Distraction Study Space

 Three private study rooms (for one person) are available at the library for daily use by students registered with Accessibility Services.
-The first time only, students will be asked to present at the Library Assistance desk their Accommodations document from Accessibility Services.
-The information about the accommodation will then be noted in the student's library user record.

 Library and Research Assistance